gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarSplineFEMPoissonLikeSolver.md

-This operator returns the coefficients associated with the B-Splines of the solution .
+This operator returns the coefficients associated with the B-Splines of the solution \(\phi\).